ManasaAligala/-Chocolate-Cake-Recipe-Card/README.md

-🍫 Chocolate Cake Recipe Card
+🍫 Chocolate Cake Recipe Card:
 An interactive recipe card web app built using HTML, CSS, and JavaScript.
 This project was developed as part of my internship at Vaults of Codes